-- verification of a candidate's identity and qualifications; - an enhanced DBS check (including barred list information, for those who will be engaging in regulated activity); - a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - verification of the candidate's mental and physical fitness to carry out their work responsibilities. - a prohibition from teaching check; - receipt of satisfactory references; - verification of the candidate's right to work in the UK. - where applicable, checks with relevant overseas agencies as appropriate so that any relevant events that occurred outside the UK can be considered.
-These further checks will include, where applicable, a check for information about any teacher sanction or restriction that an EEA professional regulating authority has imposed, using the TRA Teacher Services' system. - completion of (Section 128) prohibition from management checks1 positions as follows: head teacher, any teaching positions on the senior leadership team, offer of appointment
+- verification of a candidate's identity and qualifications; - online internet search of candidate as per revised KCSIE guidance (01.09.22); - an enhanced DBS check (including barred list information, for those who will be engaging in regulated activity); - a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - verification of the candidate's mental and physical fitness to carry out their work responsibilities; - a prohibition from teaching check; - receipt of satisfactory references; - verification of the candidate's right to work in the UK; - where applicable, checks with relevant overseas agencies as appropriate so that any relevant events that occurred outside the UK can be considered.
+These further checks will include, where applicable, a check for information about any teacher sanction or restriction that an EEA professional regulating authority has imposed, using the TRA Teacher Services' system; - completion of (Section 128) prohibition from management checks 1.